MileHacker Logo

 Greeting & Attire Guidelines

-Handshakes are common for same-gender greetings.
+Handshakes are common for the equivalent-gender greetings.
 For opposite genders, wait on their behalf to extend their hand.
 Modest dress shows respect.

 Cultural Sensitivity